All Episodes

 They've been shot at.

-You know, we now have what almost eight murdered.
+You know, we now have, what, almost eight murdered.

-We have others permanently injured, and the violence continues and the looting and the arson and allowing anarchists to take over city blocks.
+And the looting and the arson and allowing anarchists to take over city blocks.

-That'll all that too resulting in death.
+That too resulting in death.

-He lost his 19-year-old son in the summer of love chop Chaz Zone out in Seattle.
+As we had the opportunity to interview Horace Lorenzo Anderson, he lost his 19-year-old son in the Summer of Love Chop Chaz Zone out in Seattle.

 And the police and the medics, they had to beg the anarchists who didn't want them to even offer medical attention.